berobloom/LSCIndoorCameraLocal1080p/README.md

 ## The hack in a nutshell

 When placing a `product.cof` file on the SD Card with `stationssid` and `stationpwd` defined, the application will go into a development mode.
 This development code consists of a p2p streaming server based on TUTK.
 This stream can be used by their p2p client library.
 One such application that implements this client library is: TinyCam: https://tinycammonitor.com and will be used in the setup described in this repository.
+If you want a standalone solution with RTSP, you can also make use of a video proxy I have developed: [LSCProxy](https://github.com/berobloom/LSCIndoorCameraLocal1080p/tree/main/LSCProxy "LSC Indoor Proxy").
 To maintain a consistent boot into this development mode, you must open the device and reflash it.

 ## Features.